e-p-armstrong/verustoolkit/README.md

 This data generation pipeline can be run 100% locally on consumer hardware, ensuring that the Verus community will never be reliant on centralized solutions like OpenAI for producing the data for its chatbots.

-## Recommendation: when training on Verustoolkit data, use GaLore, NOT LoRAs
+## Recommendation: when training on Verustoolkit data, use GaLore to achieve a full finetune, NOT LoRAs.
 ### (Model training config is provided in repo)

 ## Demo video